ynloultratech/graphql-bundle/doc/content/03_Type_Definitions/03_Enum_Types.md

 -  **publicNames:** Publish internal values with other names, in the above example **PUBLISH** is the internal value, but **PUBLISHED** is de public one for API consumers.

-> IMPORTANT!: GraphQL Bundle override the symfony form type for Doctrine ENUM Types.
+>>> GraphQL Bundle override the symfony form type for Doctrine ENUM Types.
 For that reason a graphical interface using symfony forms and DoctrineENUMBundle may does not work as expected.
 A best practice to avoid this type of issues is build API services separate of any other application logic,